How Leadership Coaching Works: A Behind-the-Scenes Look

 Coaching approach:

-“You keep saying you want to delegate, but your calendar shows you’re in every major decision meeting.
-Your team waits to present ideas until you’re available.
+“You keep saying you want to delegate, but your calendar shows you’re involved in every major decision meeting.
+By always being there, your team will always default to your opinion.
 You’ve unconsciously designed a system where they NEED your input to proceed.
-Let’s talk about the three ways you reward dependence without realizing it.”
+Do you see that?
+Now let’s talk about how we can change that environment.”

 See the difference?

-One gives you tools to use inside the silo.
-One shows you the silo and helps you dismantle it.
+One gives you tools to use inside the environment (it’ll never last).
+The other shows you the environment and helps you dismantle it.

 What Changes (And What Doesn’t)